tiagomelloinfo/tiagomelloinfo/README.md

   <p>
     I am a Data Scientist and Machine Learn Engineer.<br />
     I have experience with pipelines, predictive models (develop and deploy), fraud risk, credit risk, tendencies analysis and data pattern analysis.
+    I use statistics skills to improve accuracy of decisions using Data-driven.
   </p>
 </div>
 <br>